allthingslinux/tux/docs/content/selfhost/install/docker.md

 ---
-title: Installation via Docker
+title: Docker Installation
 tags:
   - selfhost
   - installation
   - docker
 ---

-# Installation via Docker
+# Docker Installation

 !!! tip "Tip"
     You can use Podman instead of Docker.